 3. Each time one of you thinks of a project or task that needs to be done around the house, fill out a new project form by completing the project name, date, and description.
 Place this form in the “To Discuss” section of your notebook.

 Meet Regularly to Discuss Projects and Tasks to Complete

 4. Schedule a time to meet once a week to talk about the projects in the binder.
 During this time, go through the new forms and agree which tasks are urgent and can be easily completed during the current week.
 Place the remaining new forms in order of priority in the “To Do Later” section of the notebook.

 5. For the forms you have agreed to complete this week, discuss and record the following:

-- If you’re not sure what actions or supplies are required for a home improvement task, go to the Projects Tab on the My Lowes website
+If you’re not sure what actions or supplies are required for a home improvement task, go to the Lowes How To Library.

 6. After you have recorded all the details, talk about the number of tasks agreed to for this week and determine if these are reasonable.

 7. If you have too many tasks for the week, take the lowest priority items and add them to the “To Do Later” section of your notebook.

 8. Put the tasks you can complete in priority order in the “To Do This Week” section of your binder.